Aer Lingus Lounge Review By A Frequent DUB Flier

 They have added a barista and a proper coffee machine, which should be mandatory in every lounge.
 Business class folks don't drink coffee from gas station machines.

-I did like the local Irish company being highlighted for the hot chocolate.
+I did like the local Irish company being highlighted for the hot chocolate & spirits too.
 Aer Lingus are good at that.

 There was lots of juices and a good selection of drinks on my visit.
 There is serve yourself alcohol.
 The Guinness is in a can.
 There is a two drink limit on alcohol but you're serving yourself.